About the Family Navigation Project

 The Family Navigation Project at Sunnybrook is a non-profit program designed to provide expert navigation of the mental health and addictions service system for youth aged 13-26 and their families, who are living in the Greater Toronto Area (GTA).

 We are committed to supporting families and their youth in the path to recovery and optimum functioning.
 Our promise to families is to engage with them to help them navigate the health care and related services system, connect to appropriate and credible assessment and treatment resources, receive assistance in as timely a way as possible and negotiate challenging situations that may arise, all the while knowing that help and support is available for them every step of the way.

 Our promise to the health care system is to help build relationships with treatment providers, centres and programs that will facilitate connections for families and youth.
 In launching this innovative model of care, we hope to encourage positive change within the system.

 Developed by families for families, the Family Navigation Project seeks to engage with, inform, advocate and provide connections for, support, and empower the families of youth with serious mental health and addictions problems so that the youth and families receive the help they need at the right time, in the right place and from the right people.

 If you live in the Greater Toronto Area (GTA) and are a youth (age 13 to 26) with mental health and/or addictions problems, or if you're a concerned family member, please call:

-You can leave a message and one of our family navigators will be in touch with you within one business day.
+You can leave a message and we will be in touch with you within one business day.

 The Family Navigation Project is not a crisis response line; people who find themselves or their family member in an emergency situation must call 911 or go to the nearest hospital emergency room.